bendisposto/prob2/README.md

 11. Open the Groovy Console view (in the view category "Others") and type 'upgrade latest'.
 This will download a fresh copy of the Prolog binaries.

 IMPORTANT:
-The PermGenSpace for the application grows to nearly 100MB so the vm option -XX:MaxPermSize=120m needs to be set
+-  The PermGenSpace for the application grows to nearly 100MB so the vm option -XX:MaxPermSize=120m needs to be set

+-  When adding additional projects which are dependant on de.prob.core.kernel make sure to mark them as optional in their MANIFEST files for the tycho build

 (c) 2012 Jens Bendisposto et.al. , all rights reserved